ModernMLCourse/Assignment_4/README.md

 # CIFAR-10 Raw Data Structure

-Your directory after extrcation should look like this
+Your assignment directory after extrcating the data should look like this:
 ```
 Assignment_4/
    main.py